-San Mateo County has redesigned its Vote by Mail "Official Ballot" envelope in coordination with guidelines issued by the Center for Civic Design and recommended by the Secretary of State.
+San Mateo County has redesigned its Vote by Mail Official Ballot envelope in coordination with guidelines issued by the Center for Civic Design and recommended by the Secretary of State.
 The purpose of this redesign was to provide increased accessibility to voters and enhanced administrative and cost efficiencies.
 The Elections Division has also coordinated with USPS on the new design of the Official Ballot envelope to ensure compliance with mailing guidelines and regulations.

-The appearance of both the outer envelope used to deliver the Official Ballot to the voter and inner envelope provided to the voter to return the ballot to the Elections Division has changed.
-They will be mainly white with color on the front left.
-This new colors will distinguish San Mateo County envelopes from those issued by other counties.
+The appearance of the outer envelope used to deliver the Official Ballot to the voter has also changed.
+The envelope will be mainly white with color on the front left.
+The new colors will distinguish San Mateo County envelopes from those issued by other counties.

-Voters will also notice three small holes in the return envelope around the signature area.
+Voters will find three small holes in the return envelope around the signature area.
 This change is recommended by the Center for Civic Design to serve as guides to help voters with visual impairments or low literacy voters sign in the correct area.
 Two holes help visually impaired voters to tactilely identify the location of the signature space and the correct orientation of the envelope.

 A third hole that goes through the bottom of the envelope allows staff to determine if there is no ballot inside.
-Though the envelope without a ballot weighs less than one with a ballot, this is an efficient way to weed out the empty envelopes and provide time for the staff to attempt to contact the voter to see if this was an accident, and if so, give the voter another opportunity to vote.
+This is an efficient way to isolate the empty envelopes and provide time for the staff to attempt to contact the voter to see if this was an accident, and if so, give the voter another opportunity to vote.